Plagiarism and Paraphrasing

 How to avoid Plagiarism?

 The key to avoiding plagiarism is learning to incorporate research into your writing.
-According to Paraphrasing Matters, you can rewrite in the following ways:
+You can rewrite in the following ways:

 - Quote: If you don’t want to edit a source, use quotes around all text phrases.